SautinSoft/SautinSoft.Pdf.Examples/README.md

 + Convert PDF files to image, such as PNG, JPEG, GIF, BMP, TIFF.

 + Extract elements from PDF.

++ ZUGFeRD is a cross-industry data format for e-invoicing that was developed by the German electronic invoicing forum ( Forum elektronische Rechnung Deutschland, FeRD) with the support of the Federal Ministry for Economic Affairs and Energy.

 + View PDF files in WPF applications.